 I arrived at the airport a little past 7:00am - early if I was in the US, but I am departing on a quasi-international flight (let's avoid the politics here) and there's nothing like TSA Pre.
 This turns out to be a good decision.
 I ask at the ticket counter what the price for an upgrade would be (I've heard you sometimes can get a nice price for an upgrade on China Eastern) - it's ¥3,000 (~$444), no thanks.
 I think it was only about ¥3,400 to purchase business class outright originally.
 Maybe because it was bought on Ctrip…

 The lines were short for check-in, but it still took a solid 20 minutes for me to get checked in.
 I asked the agent if I could select my seat, preferably a window seat.
 She asked if an exit row seat was okay - more than okay thank you!
 Then I headed over to the "International/Hong Kong/Macau/Taiwan Departure" area.
 That's one way of dodging the political issue.

 No pictures allowed in the security area, but the lines took forever, around 25 minutes.
 There was a single security screener and everyone got wanded down afterwards regardless.
-Normally I love smaller airports, but not so much so in China.
+Normally I love smaller airports, but not so much so for departures in China.
 Right after the security area were a few duty free shops.

 Here's my gate: A18.

 This part of the terminal appeared to be completely separate from the rest of the airport - it has own few restaurants, shops, and lounges.
 I did not have access to any of the lounges.

 The China Eastern A320 waiting to take me to Taiwan for the first time!